 To begin, consider writing a post that thanks everyone for joining the group.
 You can also explain how excited you are for the big day and ask your guests to introduce themselves and share how they met you.
 This is a great way to kick off the many wall posts that are to come.

 Some ideas for wall posts include polling guests about the first dance song or dessert selections.
 You don't necessarily have to abide by the group's opinions, but it does bring them into the conversation.
-It could even build up anticipation: "I wonder if they'll choose my song?"
+It could even build up anticipation.

 While there are many ideas to support your Facebook Group, sharing memories by uploading photos and videos will be one you don't regret.
 After the wedding, you can also ask people to share their photos and memories of the event.
 It's a perfect way to kick off your marriage and remember all the fun you had.